qwertyAnderson/FARM2ROAD/Dijkstra_Shortest_Path/README.md

 # Farm-to-Market Route Optimization

-A comprehensive Python application implementing Dijkstra's Algorithm with an interactive Streamlit web interface and Folium map visualization for finding optimal routes from farms to markets.
+A comprehensive Python application implementing Dijkstra's Algorithm with an interactive Streamlit web interface, Folium map visualization, and robust data validation for finding optimal routes from farms to markets.

 ## Overview

 This project demonstrates practical applications of graph algorithms in logistics and transportation.
-It provides both a command-line interface and a modern web application for route optimization, featuring real-time interactive maps and comprehensive route analysis.
+It provides both a command-line interface and a modern web application for route optimization, featuring real-time interactive maps, comprehensive route analysis, and professional-grade data validation.

 ### What is Dijkstra's Algorithm?